 Facts About Sri Lankan Food

 Sri Lankan Curries Really Are Hot

 In south Asia, spicy or hot food often comes tempered down for a western palate, in Sri Lanka this normally doesn’t happen.
-In Sri Lanka if you tell your waiter you are happy to have spicy food you’d better really mean it.
-Yet here depth of flavour and heat go hand in hand to make a delicious complete dish.
+In Sri Lanka, if you tell your waiter you are happy to have spicy food you’d better really mean it.
+Yet here the depth of flavour and heat go hand in hand to make a delicious complete dish.

 You’ll see similar ingredients to those used in Indian curries but with both pepper and chilli to give your food an extra kick.
 Of course, you can find reduced heat curries in the tourist areas of if you ask for them.